-Several awards that he won enabled him to start giving concerts in numerous european countries, America and the Far East, and also Japan, where he played in over 20 cities.
-Apart from concert work , teaching has always had an important role in the life of Peter Eicher, especially after the injury which made him have to reduce the number of concerts he was giving.
-Professor Peter Eicher runs the international pianist class at the State-run four-year college for music in Karlsruhe.
-He also gives regular masterclasses, holds seminars and participates in jurys in over 30 countries of the world, visiting important music centres and festivals all over the world.
+Several awards that he won enabled him to start giving concerts in numerous European countries, America and the Far East, and also Japan, where he played in over 20 cities.
+Apart from concert work, teaching has always played an important role in the life of Peter Eicher, especially after the injury that forced him to reduce his concert activity.
+Prof. Peter Eicher leads an international pianist class at the Karlsruhe State College of Music.
+In addition, he regularly gives masterclasses, holds seminars and participates in juries in over 30 countries, attending major music venues and festivals around the world.

-Many of professor Eicher's students are laureates of national and international pianist competitions, giving performances in great world renowned concert halls, often accompanied by famous orchestra and under the direction of world acclaimed conductors, such as D. Gatti, F. Luisi, H. Griffiths and P. Järvi.
+Many students of prof. Eicher are laureates of national and international piano competitions, performing in major internationally renowned concert halls, often accompanied by famous orchestras conducted by world-renowned conductors such as D. Gatti, F. Luisi, H. Griffiths and P. Järvi.

-Professor Peter Eicher is an active member of several german and international associations, he is a professional adviser to the Association of German Music schools.
-He also works as artistic chairman of the international course Mannheim Masterclass and of the North-Scandinavian "Lapland piano Festival".
+Prof. Peter Eicher is an active member of several German and international associations.
+He is an expert advisor to the Organization of Music Schools in Germany.
+He also serves as the Artistic Director of the Mannheim Masterclass International Course and the North-Scandinavian "Lapland Piano Festival".

-Venceslava Ilievska (1958) graduated the piano and musical pedagogics in The National Academy of Music in Sofia, Bulgaria in Ljuba Encheva and Ljuba Obretenova's classes.
+Venceslava Ilievska (1958) graduated the piano and music pedagogy at the National Academy of Music in Sofia, Bulgaria, in the classes of Ljuba Encheva and Ljuba Obretenova.

-In 1983 she specialized at Frederic Gevers in Brussels.
-She attended a lot of master's classes in Czech Republic, Germany, Italy, Spain and France as well as some international competitions and festivals (Italy, Germany, Belgium, Greece).
+She completed her specialization in 1983 at Frederic Gevers in Brussels.
+She has attended many masterclasses in Czech Republic, Germany, Italy, Spain and France as well as some international competitions and festivals (Italy, Germany, Belgium, Greece).

-Jelica Kuzmin received her primary and secondary music education at the Music School Pavao Markovac in Zagreb, under the professor Vilma Klajner, and she graduated in 1978. from the Zagreb Music Academy, under the professor Ladislav Šaban.
-That same year she started her pedagogical activity at the Music School Pavao Markovac, where she was in 1997 made head of the piano and organ department.
-Many of professor Jelica Kuzmin's students have won numerous awards in Croatia and abroad, and have continued their music education at the Zagreb Music Academy and other respectable music academies, such as the State-run four-year musical college in Graz, the Mozarteum in Salzburg, Bloomington University Indiana and the Miami University of Music - Florida.
+Jelica Kuzmin completed her primary and secondary music education at the Music School Pavao Markovac in Zagreb, in the class of professor Vilma Klajner.
+She graduated in 1978 from the Zagreb Music Academy, in the class of prof. Ladislav Šaban.
+That same year she started her teaching activity at the Music School Pavao Markovac, and in 1997 she has become the head of the piano and organ department.
+Many students of prof. Jelica Kuzmin have won numerous awards in Croatia and abroad, and have continued their music education at the Zagreb Music Academy and other respectable music academies, such as the Graz College of Music, Mozarteum in Salzburg, Bloomington University Indiana and Miami University of Music - Florida.

-Jelica Kuzmin has started the international Etudes and scales competition, has founded and is the chairwoman of the parental association Leopold Mozart, which looks after the Zagreb youth chamber orchestra ZOKOR and organizes concerts all over Europe.
+Jelica Kuzmin is the founder of the International Competition Etudes and scales and of the Parent Association Leopold Mozart, which runs the Zagreb Youth Chamber Orchestra ZOKOR and organizes concerts all over Europe.

 Born in Zagreb, Nina Patarčec begins her music education in Pavao Markovac music school with prof. Vilma Kleiner.
 From the earliest times she is involved in the musical life of her city - playing solo recitals, performing with orchestras and on competitions.
 She continues her studies at the Ljubljana Music Academy where she graduates in 1985 in class of prof. Dubravka Tomšič.